For example: somedomain.local

 SUP commands list

-These are used to communicate with Kazoo, at a very low level, via Erlang.
+These are linux cli commands that communicate with Kazoo, at a very low level, via Erlang.

 # Build list of SUP commands /opt/kazoo/lib/sup*/priv/build-autocomplete.escript \ /etc/bash_completion.d/sup.bash /opt/kazoo > /usr/doc/sup_commands # View list cat /usr/doc/sup_commands